au-rmr/aurmr_inventory/README.md

 # Getting started with the project
-> Questions: Feel free to contact Atharva Kashyap (atharva2@uw.edu)
+> Questions??: Feel free to contact Atharva Kashyap (atharva2@uw.edu)

 ## How to get the project onto local machine and run the app?